dennis-tra/alfred-dict.cc-workflow/README.md

 Just double click the `Dict.cc.alfredworkflow` file and Alfred should pick it up automatically.

+### Permissions

-Then you need to tell MacOS that it's okay to run the included binary.
-You have the option to do the following:
+Since [Catalina](https://developer.apple.com/news/?id=10032019a), you need to tell MacOS that it's okay to run the included binaries.
+For that, you have the following two options:

 <details>
 <summary>Give execute permissions to the included binaries</summary>